nginxinc/kubernetes-ingress/examples/custom-resources/grpc-upstreams/README.md

 ## Step 4 - Test the Configuration

 Access the application using `grpcurl`.
-We'll use `-insecure` option to turn off certificate verification of our self-signed certificate.
+Use the `-insecure` flag to turn off certificate verification for the self-signed certificate.

 ```shell
 grpcurl -insecure -proto helloworld.proto -authority greeter.example.com $IC_IP:$IC_HTTPS_PORT helloworld.Greeter/SayHello